expo/expo/docs/pages/workflow/glossary-of-terms.md

 ### Remote Debugging

-Remote Debugging (AKA Async Chrome Debugging) is an experimental system for debugging React Native apps.
+Remote Debugging (also known as Async Chrome Debugging) is an experimental system for debugging React Native apps.
 The system works by executing the application JavaScript in a Chrome tab's web worker, then sending native commands over websockets to the native device.
 The benefit being you could use the built-in Chrome break points and network inspector to debug your application.
 This system does not work with JSI's synchronous calls, meaning it's not a reliable way to debug modern React Native apps.
 A better alternative to debugging React Native is to use [Hermes](#hermes-engine) as you can connect Chrome Dev Tools to it.

 ### Shell app